From Few to More: Scribble-based Medical Image Segmentation via Masked Context Modeling and Continuous Pseudo Labels: Related Work

+The high cost of generating dense annotations has driven significant research into WSSS for medical imaging.
+WSSS methods aim to train robust segmentation models using various forms of sparse supervision \cite{shen2023survey}.

-Medical weakly supervised segmentation aims to train models that can make pixel-wise predictions from sparse annotations, thus reducing annotation costs and attracting significant research interest.
-Weakly supervised methods use various types of annotations, including image-level, point-level, bounding-box-level, and scribble-level annotations.
-Image-level annotations provide classification information for each image.
-Methods such as those proposed by \cite{han2022multi} and \cite{zhou2023cyclic} typically use classification auxiliary paths to generate CAMs for creating coarse pseudo masks.
-These masks are subsequently refined using multi-layer pseudo-supervision and response thresholds, serving as supervision signals for the segmentation path.
-Point-level annotations involve either extreme points \cite{roth2021going, zhong2023simple} or interior points \cite{en2022annotation} for training.
-For instance, Roth \textit{et al.} \cite{roth2021going} utilized a random walk algorithm based on extreme points to produce pseudo masks.
-PSCV \cite{en2022annotation} employed interior points and introduces a contrastive variance to enhance model performance by comparing variance distributions across different classes.
-Bounding-box annotations provide a box around each target.
-Techniques such as similarity analysis \cite{wei2023weakpolyp} and multi-instance learning \cite{wang2021bounding} help models identify targets within these bounding boxes.
+Common types of weak labels include image-level, point-level, and bounding-box annotations. \textit{Image-level supervision} provides a single class label for an entire image \cite{han2022multi, tang2024hunting, zhao2024sfc}.
+Methods using these labels typically generate Class Activation Maps (CAMs) from an auxiliary classification task to create coarse initial pseudo labels, which are then refined for segmentation training. \textit{Point-level annotations} mark specific locations, such as extreme points of an object \cite{roth2021going, zhong2023simple} or interior points of a target region\cite{en2022annotation}.
+Roth \textit{et al.} \cite{roth2021going} utilized a random walk algorithm based on extreme points to produce pseudo labels.
+The PSCV method \cite{en2022annotation} employs interior points along with a contrastive variance strategy to enhance model performance by comparing variance distributions across different classes. \textit{Bounding-box annotations} enclose the target object in a rectangle, requiring the model to distinguish foreground from background within the box using techniques like similarity analysis \cite{wei2023weakpolyp} and multi-instance learning \cite{wang2021bounding}.
+While these annotation types reduce labeling costs, they provide limited information regarding precise object boundaries.
+Consequently, models trained on them often struggle to achieve the segmentation accuracy required for complex medical cases.